-This course covers graphic representation including freehand drawing, descriptive geometry and computer aided design (CAD); creation and interpretation of engineering technical drawings; introduction to materials, manufacturing methods and engineering standards.
-The student is introduced to systems thinking; engineering artefacts in their context; and the use of the engineering method in solving problems.
+This course covers graphic representation including freehand drawing, descriptive geometry and computer aided design (CAD), creation and interpretation of engineering technical drawings.
+The student is introduced to solving problems and creating engineering artefacts through the use of the engineering method, unit conversions, financial appraisal and basic computer software including word processing and spreadsheets in order to produce reports of engineering design.